dandykong/nopssdk/README.md

 ## Notes

-This project does not touch or modify any original game code and is NOT intended to encourage the piracy.
+This project does not touch or modify any original game code and is NOT intended to encourage piracy.

 ## Usage